-About the Byrd Polar Research Center
+About the Byrd Polar and Climate Research Center

 Research at the Center focuses on the role of cold regions in the global climate system, with major themes focused on: